sugy17/village-project/APISpecs.md

 Public Endpoint that does the following:

 - \<region\> takes the region values.
-- Takes a parameter called 'range' (for eg,range=5-7 ) and returns list objects with schemeids 5-6.
+- Takes a parameter called 'range' (for eg,range=5 ) and returns list objects with schemeids 5 from lastest .
 - If no range is passed , returns the the complete list.
+- If no schemeId is passed, range number of schemes is returned from latest data
-- Returns a list of objects that each have an image(if needed) and a title only.
+- Returns a list of objects having thre below structure.
-- Returns the list of objects in order of date, latest first. for eg- /karnataka/list?range=3-5
+- Returns the list of objects in order of date, latest first. for eg- /karnataka/list?range=3 for eg- /karnataka/list?schemeId=https---sarkariyojana.com-apply-karnataka-rupees-5000-scheme-driver-barbers-dhobi-&range=3

 ## Method: GET